 Bill also loves outdoor activities, beautiful scenery, new adventures, and vicariously learning about birds through listening to me!
 He adores the Southwest, and really loves Arizona and especially Tombstone!
 Exploring these areas is a favored past-time.

-Bill has both an Associates Degree and a Bachelors Degree in Respiratory Therapy.
-He has been a clinician and a teacher in that field.
+Early on Bill received a Degree in surveying, and was employed in that field.
+He has both an Associates and a Bachelors Degree in Respiratory Therapy.
+Bill's been a clinician and a teacher in that profession.